snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Veeva-Vault-PromoMats-connector.md

   - Microsoft Office documents
   - PDFs
   - Text-based files
-- Files larger than 4MB are only partially indexed.
+- Files up to 100 MB in size are indexed, with a maximum of 4 MB of text content extracted per file.

 ---